cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

      <img src="/images/sts/cloud-foundry-account.png" />

-1. The **Cloud Foundry Account** window is refreshed and displays a message indicating whether or not your credentials were valid --- if they were, click **Finish**.
+1. The **Cloud Foundry Account** window is refreshed and displays a message indicating whether or not your credentials were valid --- if they were, click **Next**.

       <img src="/images/sts/new-server.png" />